tmuzofa95/Netflix_Content_Analysis/README.md

 ## 🧹 Data Cleaning Steps (Python)

 - Removed duplicate rows
-- Dropped rows with missing values in critical columns (date_added, rating, duration)
+- Dropped rows with missing values in critical columns
-- Filled missing director, cast and country values with "Unknown"
+- Filled missing director, cast, and country values with "Unknown"
 - Converted date_added from text to proper date format
 - Standardised column names to lowercase with underscores